NordicSemiconductor/pc-nrfconnect-ble/doc/docs/update_connection.md

 3. Set the desired parameters in the dialog, then click **Update**.
 4. To close the dialog, click **Close**.

-There are two main options for responding to update requests: Letting the nRF Connect Bluetooth® Low Energy app accept the request automatically (default) or responding to the request manually.
+There are two main options for responding to update requests: Letting the {{app_name}} accept the request automatically (default) or responding to the request manually.

 To select the responding option, complete the following steps: